 A student from Ecole normale superieure de Rennes, he works on computing bifurication diagrams and symmetry-exploiting numerical methods for PDEs as well as active fluid simulation in spherical geometries.
 During the summer 2017, he was at the University of Oxford working with Patrick Farrell on this topic.
 He is now an intern at Cornell University for 2017-2018.
 He will be a graduate student at Oxford University starting in October 2018.

 A graduate student at Harvard in the School of Engineering and Applied Sciences, working on optimal complexity spectral element methods (see paper here) and discontinuous Galerkin methods.
 He helped build Wolfram Alpha at Mathematica and worked on multigrid methods at Disney.
 An expert at both symbolic and numerical computing.
 He is co-supervised by Chris Rycrott.

 A graduate student at Cornell in the Center of Applied Mathematics, working on the numerical solution of linear and nonlinear differential eigenproblems.
 He is exploiting the underlying structure of ultraspherical spectral discretizations to develop faster and more accurate eigensolvers.
 A mathematician at heart with a strong background in physics.

-A first-year graduate student at Cornell University in the Center of Applied Mathematics.
+A second-year graduate student at Cornell University in the Center of Applied Mathematics.
 He works on tensor formats, compression algorithms, and computing with tensors that have displacement structure.
 He is broadly interested in randomized numerical linear algebra, complex analysis, and classical approximation theory.